Home / Insights and Inspirations Posts / Cities & Campuses / AI Will Not Modernize U.S. Infrastructure Without Better, Actionable Data

 A Warning From 20 Feet Below

-In 2010, workers rebuilding New York’s World Trade Center uncovered an unexpected piece of the past.
-About 20 feet belowĀ ground,Ā excavation machinery struck weathered timber buried at the edge of the site.
-It turned out to be part of an 18th century sloop that once sailed the Hudson River and was later used as landfill as Manhattan expanded.Ā
+In 2010, workers rebuilding the World Trade Center in New York City uncovered an unexpected piece of the past.
+About 20 feet below ground, excavation machinery struck weathered timber buried at the edge of the site.
+It turned out to be part of an 18th-century sailboat, or sloop, that once sailed the Hudson River and was later used as landfill as Manhattan expanded.Ā

 For historians, it was a remarkable find.
-For engineers, it was a reminder of a more practical problem.Ā Sometimes infrastructure is still designed with incomplete knowledge of what lies below the surface, and that uncertainty can be expensive.Ā
+For engineers, it was a reminder of a more practical problem:Ā InfrastructureĀ isĀ at timesĀ stillĀ designed with incomplete knowledge of what lies below the surface, and that uncertainty can be expensive.Ā

 A man in a suit sits on a chair with legs crossed, speaking at an indoor panel event on U.S. modernization, with microphones and actionable data materials on the table beside him.